 Tithes and Offerings

-For additional information on how your giving will be used by the church please review the documents below.
+For additional information on why we give & how your giving will be used by the church please review the documents below.